koppor/TOSCAna/docs/dev/cli-architecture.md

 ## CliController

 The CliController is the main class to initialize the CLI and show the possible commands of the OptionsMenu the User can execute.
 After the user has input a command, the CliController calls the ApiController to process the command.
+The user can launch an interactive CLI.

 The methods shown in the above class diagram have the following functionality:
 * `createCli(input: String[]):Boolean` - launches the CLI and processes passed commands
+* `callOption(line: CommandLine):String` - launches the interactive CLI and processes commands
+* `isCSAR(name:String):String` - returns if the delivered Archive is a CSAR Archive

 ## OptionsMenu
 The OptionsMenu contains all commands the User can call with the CLI.